matthias314/SmallCollections.jl/README.md

 For `SmallDict` this holds often, but not always.
-Since keys and values are stored as small vectors, inverse lookup with [`invget`](https://matthias314.github.io/SmallCollections.jl/stable/smalldict/#SmallCollections.invget) is as fast as regular lookup.
+Since keys and values are stored as small vectors, inverse lookup with [`invget`](https://matthias314.github.io/SmallCollections.jl/stable/smalldict/#SmallCollections.invget) should be as fast as regular lookup.

 <details>
 <summary>Benchmarks for <code>SmallDict</code> and <code>MutableSmallDict</code></summary>